firyafaturahman/first_repo/README.md

 - 👋 Hi, I’m @firyafaturahman
 - 👀 I’m interested in Front End and Mobile App Development
-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I’m currently learning JavaScript, React & React Native, Dart and Flutter

 <!---
 firyafaturahman/firyafaturahman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.